Hop-Constrained Metric Embeddings and their Applications: Introduction

-Recently, Ghaffari \etal \cite{GHZ21} obtained a hop-constrained $\poly(\log)$ competitive oblivious routing scheme using techniques based on \cite{HHZ21} hop-constrained Ramsey trees.
+Recently, Ghaffari \etal \cite{GHZ23} obtained a hop-constrained $\poly(\log)$ competitive oblivious routing scheme using techniques based on \cite{HHZ21} hop-constrained Ramsey trees.
 Notably, even though the $O(\frac{\log n}{\eps})$ distortion in \Cref{thm:UltrametricRamsey} is superior to the $O(\frac{\log^2 n}{\eps})$ distortion in a similar theorem in \cite{HHZ21}, \cite{HHZ21} showed that the expected distortion in their embedding is only $\tilde{O}(\log\frac{n}{\eps})$.
 This additional property turned out to be important for the oblivious routing application.
+See further discussion in \Cref{subsec:Conclusion}, \questionref{question:Expected}.